nepfaff/SceneWeaver/README.md

 ```

 The script will:
-- ✅ Create all required conda environments
+- ✅ Create the Python environment with uv
-- ✅ Install Python dependencies with uv
+- ✅ Install all Python dependencies
 - ✅ Download and install Blender 3.6
 - ✅ Clone external tools (SD 3.5, Tabletop Digital Cousins)
 - ✅ Download datasets (3D FUTURE, etc.)